Saturday, April 12, 2008

 Finish off

-Sew end of the toe, sew up the seam in the cuff, and weave in all ends.
+Sew the end of the toe, sew up the seam in the cuff, and weave in all ends.

 I've been going crazy lately trying to find a simple sock pattern and FINALLY I found your pattern!
 I've never tried crocheting socks before, but I can't wait to try this one.
 I knew I bought that extra yarn today for a reason and tomorrow I'm gonna give it a try.
 Thanks!